Working in Denmark

 Working from home due to coronavirus/covid-19 does not affect your social insurance

-Øresunddirekt have been informed that Försäkringskassan and Udbetaling Denmark has agreed on an exemption from the normal social insurance regulations.
+There is an exemption from the normal social insurance regulations, due to the corona virus.
 The agreed upon exemptions includes rules guiding which country a cross-border commuter should be insured in and in what country the employer pays employer contributions.